What is the Ezra Full Body?

 Do I still need a regular cancer screening as recommended by my primary care doctor?

 The Ezra Full Body Scan has been shown to be highly effective in detecting abnormalities.
-For example, we’ve found early cancers smaller than 1 cm, that’s about the size of a pea.
-Still, no medical study is 100% perfect.
+For example, our service has found potential early cancers smaller than 1 cm, that’s about the size of a pea.
+Still, no medical service is 100% perfect.
 Ezra is an extra layer of protection to age-appropriate cancer screening guidelines, such as colonoscopy and mammography.

 Why sign up for Ezra and not go directly to an MRI imaging facility?

 Three reasons: cost, quality, and ease.
 First, Ezra members pay a lower price.
 We buy MRI scanning slots in bulk from our imaging partners, who give us preferential rates — and pass those savings on to you.